hlodg/regex/gist.md

 Anything with a \ may be determined to be aa character class.
 In this example I see it in both the ended and begining strings as \..
 In both of these cases. the \. is telling it to search for anything that does not have a new line.
 The character classes in general tell the search what type of thing to look for.
 For example \W means to look for whitespace and \d means to look for a digit.

-[a-z0-9_\.-]
+@([\da-z\.-]+)\.

-In looking at this beginning phrase, the \. is telling the search to look for soemthing with lower case letters or numbers between 0 and 9 which do not have the new line character.
+In looking at this phrase, the \. is telling the search to look for soemthing with lower case letters or numbers between 0 and 9 which do not have the new line character.
+Because of the @, the characters need to come after the @ in the email and not create a new line at that point.

 ### The OR Operator